Hermine Tobolowsky

-Hermine Tobolowsky (13 January 1921 – 25 July 1995) was a United States activist for the Equal Rights Amendment.
+Hermine Tobolowsky (13 January 1921 – 25 July 1995) was an American activist for the Equal Rights Amendment.
 She is also known as the "Mother of the Texas Equal Rights Amendment."

 Life and education

 Hermine was born Hermine Dalkowitz in San Antonio, Texas in 1921 to Maurice Dalkowitz and Nora Brown Dalkowitz.
 She had one brother, Marcus Dalkowitz.
 Her father immigrated from Lithuania when he was fourteen years old.
 Her mother was born in Belton, Texas.
 Her mother earned a business degree, against the wishes of her parents.
 Hermine's parents started a successful retail business, and were actively engaged in political activism.
 Her father encouraged her, from a young age, to become a lawyer.
 For grade school, Hermine attended public school in San Antonio.

 For her undergraduate education, Hermine attended Incarnate Word College in San Antonio from 1938 to 1939, and then transferred to the University of San Antonio, which is now the Trinity University.
 She obtained her law degree from the University of Texas School of Law.
 She was one of ten women and 350 men in her incoming class.
 Hermine later remarked that she, and the other women, was made to feel "less than welcome" by professors and other students.
 For example, one of her professors gave her a list of "eligible men" in the program that she could marry and then "drop out" of school, implying that there was no other purpose for her enrollment there than for her to "find an eligible man."
 Another professor remarked that he automatically gave ten points less on assignments to female students.
 While a student, she served on the Texas Law Review.
 She graduated with her law degree in 1943, and was ranked among the top ten percent of students in her graduating class.
 She was one of the top ten students in her class.
 Out of the ten women that started in her class, she was one of two to complete her degree.

 Hermine married a retail executive, Hyman Tobolowsky, in 1951.
 She was introduced to him by her aunt in 1950.
 Hyman reportedly proposed marriage to her on their second date.
 Hyman died in 1968.
 The couple had no children.
 Hermine died in 1995 of complications from diabetes.